1. Ask and explore

 Once you have answered your question and are satisfied with the analysis, identify the audience that will benefit from your findings and determine who you want to influence.
 You may want to share your results with other members of your organization or the public.
 You can communicate your results using maps or apps.
 Creating an app such as a story map, is an effective way to share your findings with others.

-Try these scenario-based exercises to learn more about performing analysis:
+Try these scenario-based lessons to learn more about performing analysis:

-- Quick exercise: Solve a spatial problem—Use analysis tools to determine which campgrounds are within the range of an invasive weed.
+- Quick lesson: Solve a spatial problem—Use analysis tools to determine which campgrounds are within the range of an invasive weed.

 - Connect streams for salmon migration—Propose a location for fishway construction and quantify the accessible habitat.